Picture this situation.

 For example, take a few minutes at the beginning of every sprint planning session to revisit project goals.

 You should also plan tasks based on the project’s needs.
 A project may have multiple goals, some with higher priority.
-Focus on finishing critical objectives first.
+Create a task list and focus on finishing critical objectives first.
 If your team has limited capacity, consider dropping lower-priority work to make way for the essentials.

-Speaking of tasks, it is your job as a PM to assign responsibilities effectively.
+Speaking of, it is your job as a PM to delegate tasks effectively.
 The best PMs set their teams up for success by leveraging their team’s strengths and making reasonable compromises for weaknesses.

 Say your team excels at delivering work quickly.
 You can promise shorter—but not impossible—deadlines to appease clients.
 If your client asks for something your team has never done before, negotiate a longer timeline to give your team some much-needed space to work.